Independent Test Generation for RESTful APIs: API Testing

+The \projName tool operates on API specifications written in TypeSpec~\cite{typespec}, which was developed and is deployed in Azure services at Microsoft as a replacement for OpenAPI\footnote{Amazon AWS supports TypeSpec for RESTful service development via their Project Development Kit~\cite{awspdk} as well.}.
+TypeSpec provides a rich type system for defining structured data definitions while also providing seamless inter-operation with OpenAPI based systems.
+Given these characteristics, and industrial uptake, TypeSpec provides an ideal basis for exploring test input generation for RESTful APIs.

-The specification in \Cref{fig:api-spec-example} shows a simple weather forecast API definition in \bsqon.
+The running-example service specification in \Cref{fig:api-spec-example} shows a TypeSpec weather forecast API definition.
 This API takes a weather forecast as input and returns a list of recommended activities based on the conditions.
 Like many REST-style APIs, it relies on strings and numbers to represent a range of concepts, such as temperature and percentages.
-In frameworks like OpenAPI or TypeSpec, these constraints can be added as annotations or metadata on structure declarations.
-In \bsqon, these restrictions are encoded in the type system and invariants. \bsqon also supports composite datatypes (entities) and provides builtin collections including \cf{List<T>} and \cf{Map<K, V>}.
+In TypeSpec additional constraints can be added as annotations or metadata on structure declarations as well.

-In \Cref{fig:api-spec-example}, several primitive types are \emph{type-declared} into distinct types with additional constraints.
-The \cf{Fahrenheit} type is simply given a new name, but retains the dynamic range and operations of the underlying \cf{Int} type.
-The percentage type is a natural number with an invariant that restricts its max value to $100$.
-The \cf{TempRange} and \cf{WindSpeedRange} types with fields, allowing for more structured representations of these concepts.
+In \Cref{fig:api-spec-example}, several primitive types are \emph{type-declared} into distinct types, using the \cf{scalar} keyword, with additional constraints provided as annotations.
+The \cf{Fahrenheit} type is simply given a new name, but retains the dynamic range and operations of the underlying \cf{int32} type.
+The percentage type is restricted to values from $0$ to its max value of $100$ using the \cf{@minValue} and \cf{@maxValue} annotations.
+The \cf{TempRange} and \cf{WindSpeedRange} types are models (records) with properties that define structured data values.
 The \cf{ForecastInfo} datatype is a sum type, here representing different weather conditions, such as sunny, cloudy, or precipitation with a storm watch.
-Finally, the \cf{Forecast} entity\footnote{In \bsqon entities are sealed composite types --- much like a final class in Java.} combines these types into a comprehensive structure that includes temperature, wind speed, and weather information, along with a list of hourly precipitation percentages.
+Finally, the \cf{Forecast} model combines these types into a comprehensive structure that includes temperature, wind speed, and weather information, along with a list of hourly precipitation percentages.

 This structured approach allows for a clear and type-safe representation of the weather forecast API, enabling validation and testing of the API's behavior.
-As noted previously, this specification language is a superset of the OpenAPI and TypeSpec specifications, allowing us to map services defined in either of these languages into \bsqon for test generation.
+OpenAPI specifications, as well as JSON Schema and Java/Python/JavaScript SDKs, can be automatically generated from TypeSpec models.